 A "homestead" is your principal dwelling and parcel of land surrounding the dwelling.
-If you meet the requirements to file a Vermont Homestead Declaration, you must file each year.
-Your town uses the Homestead Declaration to assess the correct Education Property Tax rate
+You must file a Homestead Declaration each year if you meet the filing requirements.
+Your town uses the Homestead Declaration to assess the correct Education Property Tax rate.